tuphan-dn/tuphan.dev/src/app/blog/simple-l2-tutorial/part-3-state-trie-block-proposer/page.md

 Let's say we have 3 functions `propose`, `sync`, `execute` and 1 entry `start`.

 The `start` function will recursively call itself after a random timeout (e.g. a random delay).
 It simulates our simple consensus.
 After waking up, the process will request all the logs since the latest sync, if logs are found, indicating that other nodes reached their timeout earlier, our node begin the `sync` process.
 Conversely, we will collect valid transactions in the transaction pool and pass to `execute`.
 Take the newest block header, call `propose`, and wait for the confirmation on Layer 1.
+Regard to the race condition, follow the [Propose](#propose).

 ```ts label="sequencer.ts" group="proposer"
 import { Level } from 'level'